dvernooy/dvernooy.github.io/_embedded/02-obdii.md

   ping_length++;
 }//end while
 ```
 You'll notice in each function call to `iso_putb` and `iso_getb` there are variables like `ISO_P3_MIN`, `ISO_P2_MAX_2`, etc...
 These are timing windows for each of the commands and responses.
 The best explanation of this I've seen is [Trampas Stern's](http://sterntech.com/obdii_protocols_iso.php) website - there are a couple of informative tables there.
 I'm sure there is official documentation somewhere on the dark web.
 These variables can be used to mask the timing windows and handle errors in the communication timings should they arise.
 I did very little error handling.
-Yes, I know ... bad, bad, bad.
+Yes, I know - bad, bad, bad.

 ### Averaging stuff
-Most of the math here is very simple - you can see the formulas above for MPG.
+Most of the math here is very simple.
+You can see the formulas above for MPG.
 In some cases I wanted instantaneous values and in others I wanted running averages.
 For the running (time) averages like average speed, it was important to have a good master clock to always pick from to update & you just need to think about the definitions of averages.

 ```c
 running_time =(double) (running_time +dt_seconds);